List of Coronation Street characters introduced in 1960: Linda Cheveski

 Deciding to stay in Weatherfield for the time being, the Cheveskis bought 9 Coronation Street and moved in.
 Linda gave birth to a baby boy on 14 June 1961 after two days in labour.
 Although Linda settled into motherhood well in Weatherfield, Ivan became interested in a job at his friend's firm in Canada.
 Linda was less keen on emigrating and ripped up the forms.
-Eventually she agreed, but didn't tell Elsie - eventually Ena Sharples told her.
+Eventually she agreed, but did not tell Elsie - eventually Ena Sharples told her.
 The Cheveskis left the country as planned a week later.

-Linda, Ivan and Paul returned to the UK for Christmas 1962, and Linda admitted to Elsie she wasn't happy in Canada.
+Linda, Ivan and Paul returned to the UK for Christmas 1962, and Linda admitted to Elsie she was not happy in Canada.
 Although Ivan was offered his old job back, they returned to Montreal.
 During her brief visit, Linda became suspicious that Elsie was having an affair with Len Fairclough.

 Linda and Ivan had a second son, Martin Cheveski, born in 1964.

 The family returned again in 1966, but although Linda wanted to stay in Weatherfield, Ivan had his heart set on Birmingham.
-Linda had been having an affair with a Canadian called Mike, and didn't know whether or not to return to Ivan.
+Linda had been having an affair with a Canadian called Mike, and did not know whether or not to return to Ivan.

 As Linda was about to follow her husband to Birmingham, Paul went missing - he later turned up, having been rescued from the canal by a mystery man.
 The incident brought Ivan back to Weatherfield, and the Cheveskis reconciled again, and moved to Birmingham.

 Aside from a brief return for Elsie's wedding to Steve Tanner in 1967, Christmas that year and Dennis' wedding the following year, Linda was not seen on the Street again until 1984, when she was entrusted by Elsie to take care of the sale of No.11 after she had left to live in Portugal.
 By this time, Linda was estranged from Ivan and hoped to stay in Weatherfield, but Elsie was adamant that the house be sold.
 Linda sold up to Bill Webster for £11,500 and left the Street again.

 Following Dennis' death in 2020, Ken Barlow mentions to Dennis' ex-wife Rita Tanner that Linda is still alive and now lives in Toronto.